Suriya-Arulselvan/Dash-App/README.md

 # Dash-App
-This dash application can be used to upload csv files to visualize and analyse the data using different statistical techniques.
+This dash application can be used to upload csv files and visualize and analyse the data using different statistical techniques.

 ## Features added so far: